Anki is the original flashcard app, around for over a decade. It’s free (open source), it’s very powerful, and it syncs to a free mobile app.

 In our experience, as well as in the experience of 90% of successful language learners we know, there’s great power in focusing on one language at a time.

 I would not recommend studying two languages, whether they’re similar languages (e.g. French and Spanish) or totally different (e.g. French and Chinese).

 You may wish to maintain another language.
 This is different, and I think totally fine.
 Just make sure you’re not adding new cards to that deck, otherwise you will quickly run out of brain space.

 Should I make my own Anki deck, or buy one or download one?

-Making a deck is very laborious.
+Making a deck is the best way to learn, but it can be very laborious coming up with all your own words and sentences.
 If you find an excellent publisher for a language, then I heartily recommend downloading a deck and learning that.